 Some important real-time protection modules have their own sections within a program's dashboard, making it possible to customize them to a greater extent.
 Typically, these are:

 This alerts you to suspicious websites that you might want to visit and prevents the download of dangerous files.
 Some antivirus programs enhance their web security capabilities with browser plugins or even dedicated browsers for online shopping and banking.

 Malware can and does conceal itself within emails.
 With this feature, your antivirus program will automatically filter out dangerous emails and spam from both your incoming and outgoing messages.

 - Ransomware Protection

-Ransomware, alternatively known as extortion Trojans, is a particularly nasty variety of malware.
-They take your data hostage by encrypting it, only providing you with the decryption key in exchange for a hefty payment.
+Ransomware, alternatively known as extortion Trojans, is a particularly nasty variety of malware, taking your data hostage by encrypting it and only providing you with the decryption key in exchange for a hefty payment.
 Ransomware protection identifies and neutralizes these kinds of threats.